datacommonsorg/docsite/custom_dc/troubleshooting.md

 ## Cloud Run Service problems

 In general, whenever you encounter problems with any Google Cloud Run service, check the **Logs** page for your Cloud Run service, to get detailed output from the services.

-### "SQL schema check failed"

-This error indicates that there is a problem with the database schema.
-Check for the following additional errors:

-- "The following columns are missing..." -- This indicates that there is has been an update to the schema in the latest services build.
-To remedy this, restart the data management Docker container and then try again to start the services container.
-- "Cannot create tables in database" -- This indicates a problem with your CSV files and/or config.json file.
-Please see [Prepare and load your own data](/custom_d/custom_data.html) for details.

 ### "403 Forbidden: Your client does not have permission to get URL / from this server"